alptbz/course-wireguard-eoip/labs/lab2/README.md

 </details>
 <br/>

-**💪 Challenge 2:** On every peer: Make sure you have an uplink to the internet.
+**💪 Challenge 2:** On every peer: Make sure you have an uplink to the internet (via WiFi or Ethernet).
 Then configure a simple /24 local subnet on a bridge with DHCP server.
-Add all required firewall and NAT rules.
+Add all required NAT rules.
 Allow remote requests to your DNS.
 Make sure to allow ICMP in the firewall.
 Peer to peer reachability: Define one physical port that is not part of the local LAN and set a static IP address.
 Configure the defined IP addresses.

 <details>
 <summary>Solution: Network configuration</summary>